CrevsDaak/7c-galileo/readme.txt

 III.
 Installation
 ------------------------

--To install the mod on Windows, open the executable ``setup-7c-galileo.exe'' -and choose the options on screen.
-The directory to install the -mod in should contain the file ``chitin.key''.
-To uninstall simply open -the executable once again and choose to uninstall the mod.
+-To install the mod on Windows, open the executable ''setup-7c-galileo.exe'' and choose the options on screen.
+The directory to install the mod should contain the file ''chitin.key''.
+To uninstall simply open the executable once again and choose to uninstall the mod.
--When updating the mod, uninstall and completely delete the old version -before unpackaging and installing the new version of the mod.
+-When updating the mod, uninstall and completely delete the old version before unpackaging and installing the new version of the mod.
 +Galileo can be found in the halfling village of Gullykin, where he enjoys the company of his new friends, but longs for something more exciting than an old tobacco pipe.

--To install on Mac OS X, double-click the file ``galileo-osx.command'' and -and choose the options on screen.
-The directory to install the mod in -should contain the file ``chitin.key''.
-To uninstall simply double-click -the file ``galileo-osx.commend'' once again and choose to uninstall the mod.
+-To install on Mac OS X, double-click the file ''galileo-osx.command'' and choose the options on screen.
+The directory to install the mod should contain the file ''chitin.key''.
+To uninstall simply double-click the file ''galileo-osx.commend'' once again and choose to uninstall the mod.
--When updating the mod, uninstall and completely delete the old version -before unpackaging and installing the new version of the mod.
+-When updating the mod, uninstall and completely delete the old version before unpackaging and installing the new version of the mod.
 +Galileo can be found in the halfling village of Gullykin, where he enjoys the company of his new friends, but longs for something more exciting than an old tobacco pipe.

--To install on GNU/Linux, download WeiDU from http://www.weidu.org/~thebigg, -run tolower, answer [y]es to both queries (if you haven't already generated -the linux.ini file), place both weidu and weinstall on /usr/bin (or export -their directory to $PATH) and enter ``weinstall galileo'' in your shell -(while you are in the directory containing the ``chitin.key'' file).
-When -updating the mod, uninstall and completely delete the old version before -unpackaging and installing the new version of the mod.
+-To install on GNU/Linux, download WeiDU from http://www.weidu.org/~thebigg, run tolower, answer [y]es to both queries (if you haven't already generated the linux.ini file), place both weidu and weinstall on /usr/bin (or export their directory to $PATH) and enter ''weinstall galileo'' in your shell. (while you are in the directory containing the ''chitin.key'' file)
+-When updating the mod, uninstall and completely delete the old version before unpackaging and installing the new version of the mod.
 +Galileo can be found in the halfling village of Gullykin, where he enjoys the company of his new friends, but longs for something more exciting than an old tobacco pipe.

 -----------------------